singapaul/rootedessenceco/README.md

 1. Create basic outline
 2. Get functionality in with form
 3. Tidy up the UI and implement color schemes
+4. display a toast on submission of a contact form

 ## extra tocuhes